Bloom-host/BloomDocs/docs/extras/available-modpacks.md

 This document will show you a list of Modpacks available in Bloom's One-Click Modpack Installer.
 We also explain you how to request a modpack.

-Bloom's system automatically checks for Modpack updates once a day at 12:00 AM UTC.
+Bloom's system automatically checks for Modpack updates every 4 hours.
 Modpack updates would show up after panel cache is cleared one hour after the modpack is updated.

 If Bloom's one-click modpack installer doesn't have the latest version of a modpack is either because the system hasn't processed the upgrade or because the system failed to test the updated version of the modpack, in which case we may need to update the modpack manually or wait for the developer to push a fixed version to CurseForge.

 Our modpack installer has the top 50 multiplayer modpacks on CurseForge, it also has FTB Modpacks and a curated list of modpacks.
-The system currently has more than 90 modpacks that are available to be installed with just one click.
+The system currently has more than 150+ modpacks that are available to be installed with just one click.

 ---